-RSL has indicated an interest in purchasing up to \$25.0 million of shares of our common stock in this offering on the same terms as those offered to the public.
+RSL has indicated an interest in purchasing up to \$20.0 million of shares of our common stock in this offering on the same terms as those offered to the public.
 Indications of interest are not binding agreements or commitments to purchase, and the underwriters may determine to sell no shares in this offering to RSL, and RSL may determine to purchase no shares in this offering.
-The underwriters will receive the same discount from any of our shares of common stock purchased by RSL as they will from any other of our shares of common stock sold to the public in this offering.
+The underwriters will not receive any underwriting discounts or commissions with respect to any potential sale of common shares to RSL.